 Mental Health Resouces

 All buildings in the Sparta Area School District are staffed with individuals who make up a Mental Health Team.
-School counselors, psychologist, teachers, and school nurses all work together to identify Girl with flowers coming out of her head barriers that are preventing a child from receiving or absorbing instruction, but sometimes it can be difficult to know who does what.
+School counselors, psychologist, teachers, and school nurses all work together to identify barriers that are preventing a child from receiving or absorbing instruction, but sometimes it can be difficult to know who does what.
 The following article in the LA Times titled: "Looking for help for your kids’ mental health?
 Try the school counselor" written by Ada Tseng gives an overview of the many roles and responsibilities available in public education.

 When U.S. Surgeon General Vivek H. Murthy issued a public health advisory this month on protecting youth mental health, he brought attention to the widespread challenges facing today’s young people.
 But he also emphasized that these challenges are surmountable — and often preventable.